 When the TM9RUN bit is set to "1", timer 9 will begin counting upward, running on the count clock selected by TM9CON.
+If external event input is selected as the count clock, timer 9 can also be used as an event counter.
 When TM9C overflows, an interrupt request is generated, the contents of TM9R are loaded into TM9C and the TM9OUT output is inverted.
 The initial value of the TM9OUT pin is specified by bit 7 (TM9OUT) of TM9CON.
 This operation is repeated until the TM9RUN bit is reset to "0".
 Overflow of TM9C can be used as the clock output for PWM.
-Figure 8-26 shows an operation example (for settings of 1/n counter frequency division ratio 1/1 and 1/4 TBCCLK).
+Figure 8-20 shows an operation example (for settings of 1/ n counter frequency division ratio 1/1and 1/4 TBCCLK).